LetsMesh/Site/README.md

 # Before Getting Started
+1. Install python3
+2. Install pip3
+3. Install nvm & then install npm/node using nvm
+4. Install pipenv
+5. Set up pipenv virtual environment
+6. use pipenv to install django

-Please be sure when running the front end repository that you have the correct versions of npm and node.
+Please be sure when building the front end repository that you have the correct versions of npm and node.
 The correct version can be found and installed [here](https://nodejs.org/en/download/current).

 To check if your versions are correct you can use the following commands:
 Check node version with `node -v` -> This should show v20.2.0 in the console Check npm version with `npm -v` -> This should show 9.6.7 in the console

-# Getting Started with Create React App
+# Getting Started with running the Project:

+- Build The app using `npm run build` within the meshapp\ directory
+- Return to the root directory of the repository
+- Run `python manage.py runserver`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+npm commands for the application (front end React app) that can be run at the meshapp/ directory

 ### `npm test`